 The Champlain Bridge is at the end of its service life.
 In order to establish an overall maintenance strategy for the bridge until decommissioning thereof, JCCBI, carries out inspections and performs real-time monitoring of the critical components and monitoring of the entire structure's load capacity.
 This strategy must ensure that the crossing between the South Shore and the Island of Montreal remains safe and efficient until the opening of the new bridge.
-Major work to the structure on components such as the girders, slab, pier caps, pier shafts and pier flanges is undertaken as part of a ten-year overall strategy.
+Major work to the structure on components such as the girders, slab, pier caps, pier shafts and pier footings is undertaken as part of a ten-year overall strategy.
 In addition, repairs to the steel components of the main span structure and other major repairs, such as the replacement of the expansion joints, must be carried out on an ongoing basis to ensure the availability of traffic lanes and the safety of road users.

-In 2016-2017, the ten-year major bridge maintenance program enters its eighth year, and, not surprisingly, signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
+In 2017-2018, the ten-year major bridge maintenance program enters its ninth year, and, not surprisingly, signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
 The announced schedule for the replacement of the bridge by the end of 2018 also calls for the major maintenance program to continue until then as well as putting in place mitigation measures that make it possible to adequately manage risks related, to among other things, the wear of a structure at the end of its useful life.

 The ageing structure requires a detailed inspection program, and the frequency of inspections greatly exceeds the minimum standards recognized in the industry for this type of structure.
 In addition, as part of the risk mitigation strategy, sophisticated measuring instruments and analysis tools are in place to monitor, in real time, the behaviour of certain major components of the bridge.
-In the same vein, more than 325 high-precision sensors were installed to monitor the deformation of certain girders.
-Load tests are conducted on a monthly basis using a standardized load to validate the integrity of the sensors and the data recovered on a daily basis.
+These measuring instruments consist of more than 325 high-precision sensors which are installed to monitor the deformation of certain girders.
+The data from the readings of these instruments are stored in a database whose first readings date from January 2014.
+This history, available for each one of the 100 edge girders, makes it possible to assess any changes in the behavior of a girder and to quickly implement the planned mitigation measures in order to keep the bridge open and safe.